Jonathon's story. 'I kept going back to the council to fight my case, and eventually they believed me.'

 30.04.2018 4252 XX

+“My wife and I were together for ten years, but every time we had a fight she would either throw cups at me, or I would get punched, kicked, or head-butted.
+Then about four years ago she stabbed me.
+She threw the hammer first, and I managed to dodge that, but then she came charging at my face with the knife, and the next thing I remember was waking up in hospital.
+I didn’t see her until she was released [from prison], but when I saw her again I wanted to give her another chance, so I took her back.
+Everything was alright for a while, but it soon went straight back to how it was before.
 I told her that I was going to move away if she carried on, but she didn’t believe me.
 Then one day she went to work, and when she came back I was gone.
-I told her I’d been to court and got a restraining order, and I wasn’t coming back.
 I stayed with my parents for a while, but then I decided I would have to move away from the city myself.
 I knew it was my only opportunity to get away and start a new life.

-I was told I would be in temporary accommodation for between twelve-eighteen months, but now they’ve said it could be for more than two years.
+When I first moved here, I stayed in a tent for two weeks while I tried to get support from the council because I’m not from the local area.
+I had to get my housing officer to send all my documents about the extent of the domestic abuse I’d suffered before they would agree to register me as homeless.
+I was told I would be in temporary accommodation for between twelve to eighteen months, but now they’ve said it could be for more than two years.
 I never thought it would take that long, but I’ve just got to endure it until I’m eligible for permanent housing, and it’s getting harder and harder.
 I got kicked out of the first B&B they put me in after six months, because my friend had an epileptic fit when we were out playing snooker one night, and I couldn’t make it back from the hospital before the 11pm curfew.
-I called the B&B and left a message, but as soon as I went back the next day, all my belongings were on the doorstep and I was told I had to leave.
-Even my friend who had the fit got kicked out.
-I don’t even know where he is now.
+Luckily, I had just enough for a backpacker’s hostel for three nights, but I kept going back to the council to fight my case, and eventually they believed me and found me a space somewhere else.

+There was about forty men living there, and you’ve got everybody mixed up together; druggies, alcoholics, the lot.
+I saw one person brought out in a body bag from an overdose, and apparently, there were four deaths in total last year.
+There’s rat traps in all the rooms, and the breakfast was literally inedible.
 Luckily the new place I’m in seems a bit better, but the whole experience has affected me enough to be signed off with depression and anxiety recently.
 I’ve done charity fundraising, worked as a mechanic, warehouse night-shifts, even some stand-up comedy to keep me going since coming here, but now I just volunteer at the church to help the other homeless people, and at least that keeps me busy.

 By sharing stories we can change attitudes and build a movement for permanent, positive change.
 Stand against homelessness and help us end it for good.